ut-parla/Parla.py/README.md

 rm miniconda.sh
 ```

-To make miniconda available on your path in a given terminal session run
+To make Miniconda available on your path in a given terminal session run
 ```
 export PATH=$HOME/miniconda/bin:$PATH
 source activate